Changepoint detection on a graph of time series: Red team detection in network authentication data from LANL

 \subsection{Results}

 For each user in the network, each estimated changepoint represents a piece of evidence for possible malicious behaviour that might require further investigation by cyber analysts.
-Identifying inferred changepoints for time series corresponding to legitimate users $i \in N$ as false alerts, it is meaningful to compare models in terms of the estimated number of changepoints for red team users and for legitimate users.
-Moreover, since cyber-attacks tend to be identified through clusters of behavioural changes across machines that are linked on the network, it is of interest to prioritise for investigation the estimated changepoints that belong to clusters of quasi-synchronous changepoints on the network.
-Given some time window $\varpi \geqslant 0$, for each changepoint $\tau_{i, j}$, let
+Identifying inferred changepoints for time series corresponding to legitimate users $i \in B$ as false alerts, it is meaningful to compare models in terms of the estimated number of changepoints per time series $i\in V^\prime$,